Isuzu Yamada

 Isuzu Yamada (山田 五十鈴, Yamada Isuzu) was a Japanese stage and screen actress whose career spanned seven decades.

-Biography
+Life and career

-Yamada was born in Osaka as Mitsu Yamada, the daughter of Kusudu Yamada, a shinpa actor specialising in onnagata roles, and Ritsu, a geisha.
+Yamada was born in Osaka on 5 February 1917, as Mitsu Yamada, the daughter of Kusudu Yamada, a shinpa actor specialising in onnagata roles, and Ritsu, a geisha.
 Under her mother's influence, she began learning nagauta and Japanese traditional dance from the age of six.